FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 payload += p64(0x401107)
 ```

-This allows us to construct a second ropchain to send to the server.
-The first thing we need to do is place
+This allows us to construct and send a second ropchain.
+The first thing we must do is place
 the `/bin/sh` string into the data section so we can reference it for our execve call.
 We will do this by
 calling the `pop rbp` instruction, placing the .data address into `RBP`, and then calling read.

-We will also include another call to read in a third ropchain because we are running out of space on this one as well.
+We will also add another call to read in a third ropchain because we are running out of space on this one as well.

 ```python3
 input("Press Enter to send next payload\n")